ontio/ontology/docs/specifications/rpc_api.md

 #### 10. getversion

-Get the version information of the query node.
+Get the version information of the node.

 #### Example